joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 The above code uses the `Math` module to generate a random number between 1 and 10.
 The `Math.floor` function rounds down to the nearest integer.
 The `Math.random` function generates a random number between 0 and 1.
 We multiply this by 10 to get a number between 0 and 10.
 Finally, we add 1 to get a number between 1 and 10.

-3. Next, we need to create an interface to get input from the user.
+1. Next, we need to create an interface to get a guess from the user.
 Don't worry too much about the syntax of the below code.
 Add the following code to your program:

 ```JavaScript
 const rl = readline.createInterface({